Tränkel History, Family Crest & Coats of Arms

 Another 46 words (3 lines of text) are included under the topic Early Tränkel Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Tränkel family to the New World and Oceana
+Migration of the Tränkel family

 Between the mid-17th and mid-20th centuries, German settlers arrived in North America by the thousands.
 Persecution based on religion and poverty were great motivators in this large-scale migration.
 So too was the opportunity for tenant farmers to own their own land.
 Ample land and opportunity awaited the settlers who went to such states as Pennsylvania, Texas, New York, Illinois, and California, as well as Ontario and the prairie provinces of Canada.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Tränkel or a variant listed above: Christoph Trenkel, who arrived in Philadelphia in 1738.
 Stephen Trenkel also came in that year, as did Christophel Trenkle at the age of 48.
 Johannes Tranck arrived in Philadelphia in 1750.